emilyruby/manifestoo/ukip.md

 * Scrap the bedroom tax.
 * Give tenants the right to request `Housing Benefit` is paid direct to their landlords, whatever benefit scheme they are on.
-* Exempt foodbanks and charity shops from charges imposed by local authorities to dispose of unwanted food waste and other goods.

 ### Diverse and Cultured Communities

 * Establish a legal commission to draw up proposals to disband sharia councils.

 ### Disabilities and Mental Health